Why Gut Health is the Cornerstone to Good Health and What We Can Do to Improve it?

 In functional medicine we work on a 5 R’s approach to improving gut health.
 Here is a quick summary of that approach:

 Remove any foods that your immune system may be reacting to.
-This could mean running a food sensitivities test, or trying an elimination diet.
+This could mean running a food sensitivity test or trying an elimination diet.
 Your body is often in tune with what these foods are if you listen.

 Replace some missing components from your digestive system.
 It might be that you’re not producing enough stomach acid, or that you lack certain enzymes that break down either protein, carbs or fat, or that bile acid is not following correctly from your gallbladder.